-What to do and not do after IVF embryo transfer
+What you should do before and after embryo transfer (ET)

-It's ideal to prep yourself 2-3 months before starting the IVF process.
+It's ideal to prep yourself 2-3 months before starting the in-vitro fertilization (IVF) process.
 This includes optimising your diet to help strengthen your body and improve egg growth.
 You should also reduce your energy expenditure, work less, sleep early and exercise less too.

 Before egg retrieval it's good to eat lots of protein to help the eggs (follicles) grow.
 Keep your abdomen warm and use a hot water bottle to help blow flow to the uterus.
 Acupuncture can also help increase blood flow to the uterus.

-Most in-vitro fertilization clinics will recommend carrying on as normal once you've had the embryo transfer.
+Most IVF clinics will recommend carrying on as normal once you've had the embryo transfer.
 However, I believe there are several things you can do to help implantation and increase the success rate of your IVF treatment.

-Once the embryos have been transferred back into the IVF patient, the IVF embryo will move closer to the embryo wall and if at blastocyst stage will start to hatch and attach.
+Once the embryo has been transferred back into you, the IVF embryo will move closer to the uterus wall and if at blastocyst stage will start to hatch and attach to the wall.
 A non-blastocyst embryo will need to grow more before it hatches and attaches to the uterus wall.